makrai/notes/kratzer88-stage-level-individual-level-pred.md

      (dancing (Manon, 1) & this morntng (1) J
 (14) Manon i s a dancer
      danc£r (Manon)
-* _Is dancing_ is a stage-level predicate. consequently, it has � Dllvidsoni�n
-  llrgument that appears In the form of a variable
+* _Is dancing_ is a stage-level predicate. consequently, it has a Dllvidsonian llrgument that appears In the form of a variable
   * The locatives _on the lawn_ and _this morning_ relate to the verb
 * _Js a dancer_ I s a fairly typical Individual-level predicate.
 It normally